 ***** The 39 point system is nice, but the 11 point system works great, too.
 Heck, Nikon's top pro cameras until 2007 all had only 11 points or less, and no one complained!

-If you're a seasoned photographer who wants more knobs for faster control, go for the far superior D7100.
-If you don't need the flippy screen, the D3200 and D3100 are essentially the same thing for even less money.
-All will make the same superb photos if you know what you're doing, and if you're not an expert photographer, no camera is going take any better or worse pictures for you.
+If you're a seasoned photographer who wants more knobs and buttons for faster control, go for the heavier D7100.
+If you don't need the flippy screen, the D3300 weighs even less.
+All of these will make the same superb photos if you know what you're doing, and if you're not an expert photographer, no camera is going take any better or worse pictures for you!
 The finer points of camera performance, like the finer points of a Steinway versus a Bösendorfer piano, are only apparent or significant to virtuosi.